rootchang/ICBpredictor/README.md

 Features: PDL1, PD-L1 tumor proportion score (%, value range 0-100).

 ## Scripts

+The enclosed scripts are designed to faithfully reproduce all the results presented in the original paper.

 ### 1. Pan-cancer cohort cancer type composition pie plot